core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ##  Tags Registry {#tag-registry}

-This specification require the assignment of CBOR tags for the following YANG datatypes.
+This specification requires the assignment of CBOR tags for the following YANG datatypes.
 These tags are added to the Tags Registry as defined in section 7.2 of {{RFC7049}}.

 | Data Item           | Semantics                         | Reference                      |